elijahbeese/recruiter-recon-ai/README.md

 ## Recruiter Recon AI – Version 2

-Version 2 adds AI-driven job discovery by extracting a structured candidate profile directly from a resume and using that profile to identify and rank relevant opportunities.
+Version 2 will accept a resume as input, automatically extract a structured candidate profile using AI, and use that profile to discover, rank, and enrich relevant job opportunities without requiring manual keyword selection.

 ### v2 Repository Structure
 ```